timh1203/algorithmDS/femCourses.md

 - `useEffect` takes the place of some lifecycle hooks
 - replaces `componentDidMount` `componentWillUnmount`, `componentDidUpdate`
 - useEffect here is schedule to run after the component has rendered
-- we are doing this because we want the user to be able to see something for UX
+- we are doing this because we want the user to be able to immediately see something for UX
 - we are pulling in the `pet` api client in
 - `.then(console.log, console.error)` is a shortcut
 ```js